 Source: to Aaker and Biel (2013)

-As defined by Hung (2014:155) celebrity endorsement plays a role of bringing celebrity’s own characteristics in the brand.
-Chanel targeted the women from 23 to 80 who have high incomes as well.
-With this respect the brand took the advantage of celebrity endorsements and included famous celebrities such as Blake Lively, Nicole Kidman, Kritlin Stuart and Kiera Knightly which created the ideal identification in the designate consumer segments.
-The strong fan following of the celebrities have made the brand more prominent amongst the customers.
-This strategy has demonstrated the competitiveness of the brand in the market as well as dynamic creativity of the brand management enhancing the brand equity of Chanel.
+As defined by Hung (2014:155) celebrity endorsement plays a role in bringing a celebrity’s own characteristics into the brand.
+Chanel targeted women from 23 to 80 who have high incomes as well.
+With this respect, the brand took the advantage of celebrity endorsements and included famous celebrities such as Blake Lively, Nicole Kidman, Kritlin Stuart, and Kiera Knightly which created the ideal identification in the designated consumer segments.
+The strong fan following of the celebrities has made the brand more prominent amongst the customers.
+This strategy has demonstrated the competitiveness of the brand in the market as well as the dynamic creativity of the brand management enhancing the brand equity of Chanel.

 Figure 11: Effect of Celebrity Endorsement